 python -m py_compile demo.py

-Here, -m argument states that its a module and the module name is py_complile.
-This is the module which creates the compiled file which is stored as __pycache__ in the same directory.
+Here, the -m argument states that it’s a module, and the module name is py_complile.
+This is the module that creates the compiled file which is stored as __pycache__ in the same directory.

-Now the compiled file contains byte code instructions which are not understandable by the microprocessor to generate output.
-So, the Python Virtual Machine comes into picture and takes the responsibility of converting the byte code instructions to machine understandable format and it does this line by line.
+Now the compiled file contains byte code instructions that are not understandable by the microprocessor to generate output.
+So, the Python Virtual Machine comes into the picture and takes the responsibility of converting the byte code instructions to machine-understandable format and it does this line by line.
 Finally, we will see the output

 PVM uses an interpreter which converts line by line, which is very slow.
 To resolve this, some flavors like PyPy use compilers like JIT(Just in Time) which convert very fast.